 Pressing the guide button brings up this menu

-ONmail was ONdigital’s email service that could be access through the set top box, using a remote and a receiver that plugs into the serial port on the ONdigital box.
+ONmail was ONdigital’s email service that could be accessed through the set-top box, using a remote and a receiver that plugs into the serial port on the ONdigital box.

 A PIN is required to access the service, since the PIN number on the card is unknown, we are unable to progress past this point.

 Not that we’d get any further, the servers were shut off shortly after ONdigital entered administration.